-- 8.8 If the Respondent does not elect for the matter to be referred to a Disciplinary Board, the CRC shall, after considering any additional information submitted by the Respondent, determine whether the Complaint is made out and, if it is: - a) issue a notice, warning or reprimand and send copies of the issued notice, warning or reprimand to the Respondent and Complainant ; - b) inform the Registrar(s) of the Register(s) in which the Respondent is registered that a notice, warning or reprimand has been issued and require that this be noted against the Respondent's entry in the Register(s) for a period of: - i) 6 months in the case of a notice; - ii) 1 year in the case of a warning; and - iii) 3 years in the case of a reprimand; and - c) make such an order for payment of the Complainant's costs by the Respondent subject to such scales and limits as are published by IPReg from time to time or as the CRC considers appropriate and just.
+- 8.8 If the Respondent does not elect for the matter to be referred to a Disciplinary Board, the CRC shall, after considering any additional information submitted by the Respondent, determine whether the Complaint is made out and, if it is: - a) issue a notice, warning or reprimand and send copies of the issued notice, warning or reprimand to the Respondent and Complainant ; - b) inform the Registrar(s) of the Register(s) in which the Respondent is registered that a notice, warning or reprimand has been issued and require that this be noted against the Respondent's entry in the Register(s) for a period of: - i) 6 months in the case of a notice; - ii) 1 year in the case of a warning; and - iii) 3 years in the case of a reprimand; and - c) make such an order for payment of the Complainant's costs by the Respondent subject to such scales and limits as are published by IPReg from time to time as the CRC considers appropriate and just. - 8.9 If the CRC considers that there is a prima facie case, but that dealing with the matter through a summary procedure would not be appropriate or if a Respondent has made an election under Rule 8.6: - a) the CRC will notify the Complainant and the JDP and the JDP will proceed promptly to appoint a Disciplinary Panel; - b) the CRC will advise the JDP whether in the CRC's opinion the Complaint should be treated as a Patent Complaint a Trade Mark complaint or a General Complaint; - c) (subject to 8.9(d)) from the date of the determination of the CRC the Complainant will be Registrar of the relevant Register or Registers; - within 7 days of notice of the determination of the CRC the original Complainant may elect to pursue the Complaint in their own name but if such election is made the Registrar of the relevant Register may require the complaint then to be brought in joint names of the original Complainant and the Registrar;

-- 8.9 If the CRC considers that there is a prima facie case, but that dealing with the matter through a summary procedure would not be appropriate or if a Respondent has made an election under Rule 8.7: - a) the CRC will notify the Complainant and the JDP and the JDP will proceed promptly to appoint a Disciplinary Panel; - b) the CRC will advise the JDP whether in the CRC's opinion the Complaint should be treated as a Patent Complaint a Trade Mark complaint or a General Complaint; - c) (subject to 8.9(d)) from the date of the determination of the CRC the Complainant will be Registrar of the relevant Register or Registers; - d) within 7 days of notice of the determination of the CRC the original Complainant may elect to pursue the Complaint in their own name but if such election is made the Registrar of the relevant Register may require the complaint then to be brought in joint names of the original Complainant and the Registrar; - e) where a Complaint is then brought by the Registrar (either solely or in joint names) it will appoint a Case Manager to bring the Complaint to the JDP; and - f) where the provisions of (e) above do not apply references in the remaining provisions of these Rules to a Case Manager shall mean the Complainant. - 8.10 If all three members of the CRC are unable to reach a unanimous decision then the matter must be referred to a Disciplinary Board.
+- e) where a Complaint is then brought by the Registrar (either solely or in joint names) it will appoint a Case Manager to bring the Complaint to the JDP; and - f) where the provisions of (e) above do not apply references in the remaining provisions of these Rules to a Case Manager shall mean the Complainant.